clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Other Modules.md

 # Burp Suite: Other Modules
-* The spotlight will be on the Decoder, Comparer, Sequencer, and Organizer tools.
-They facilitate operations with encoded text, enable comparison of data sets, allow the analysis of randomness within captured tokens, and help you store and annotate copies of
+* Decoder, Comparer, Sequencer, and Organizer tools facilitate operations with encoded text, enable comparison of data sets, allow the analysis of randomness within captured tokens, and help you store and annotate copies of HTTP messages that may want to be revisited later.
-* HTTP messages that you may want to revisit later.
-Although these tasks appear straightforward, accomplishing them within Burp Suite can substantially save time, thus emphasising the importance of learning to use these modules effectively.
+* Although these tasks appear straightforward, accomplishing them within Burp Suite can substantially save time.

 ## Decoder: Overview
-* The Decoder module of Burp Suite gives user data manipulation capabilities.
-As implied by its name, it not only decodes data intercepted during an attack but also provides the function to encode our own data, prepping it for transmission to the target.
+* Gives user data manipulation capabilities.
+* Not only decodes data intercepted during an attack but also provides the function to encode data, prepping it for transmission to the target.
-* Decoder also allows us to create hashsums of data, as well as providing a Smart Decode feature, which attempts to decode provided data recursively until it is back to being plaintext (like the "Magic" function of Cyberchef).
+* Allows creation of hashsums of data, as well as providing a Smart Decode feature, which attempts to decode provided data recursively until it is back to being plaintext (like the "Magic" function of Cyberchef).
 * To access the Decoder, navigate to the Decoder tab from the top menu to view the available options:
-* This interface lays out a multitude of options.
-* This box serves as the workspace for entering or pasting data that requires encoding or decoding.
-Consistent with other modules of Burp Suite, data can be moved to this area from different parts of the framework via the Send to Decoder option upon right-clicking.
+  * The left input field serves as the workspace for entering or pasting data that requires encoding or decoding.
+    * Consistent with other modules of Burp Suite, data can be moved to this area from different parts of the framework via the Send to Decoder option upon right-clicking.
   * At the top of the list on the right, there's an option to treat the input as either text or hexadecimal byte values.
-* As we move down the list, dropdown menus are present to encode, decode, or hash the input.
+  * Below this are dropdown menus are present to encode, decode, or hash the input.
   * The Smart Decode feature, located at the end, attempts to auto-decode the input.
 * Upon entering data into the input field, the interface replicates itself to present the output of our operation.
-We can then choose to apply further transformations using the same options:
+* Can then choose to apply further transformations using the same options.

 ## Decoder: Encoding/Decoding
-* Now, let's examine the manual encoding and decoding options in detail.
-These are identical whether the decoding or encoding menu is chosen:
+* These are identical whether the decoding or encoding menu is chosen:
-* Plain: This refers to the raw text before any transformations are applied.
+  * **Plain**: refers to the raw text before any transformations are applied.
-* URL: URL encoding is utilised to ensure the safe transfer of data in the URL of a web request.
-It involves substituting characters for their ASCII character code in hexadecimal format, preceded by a percentage symbol (%).
-This method is vital for any type of web application testing.
+  * **URL**: utilised to ensure the safe transfer of data in the URL of a web request.
+      * Involves substituting characters for their ASCII character code in hexadecimal format, preceded by a percentage symbol `%`.
+      * This method is vital for any type of web application testing.
-* For instance, encoding the forward-slash character (/), whose ASCII character code is 47, converts it to 2F in hexadecimal, thus becoming %2F in URL encoding.
-The Decoder can be used to verify this by typing a forward slash in the input box, then selectingEncode as -> URL :
+         * For instance, encoding the forward-slash character `/`, whose ASCII character code is `47`, converts it to `2F` in hexadecimal, thus becoming `%2F` in URL encoding.
+           * The Decoder can be used to verify this by typing a forward slash in the input box, then selecting Encode as -> URL.
-* HTML: HTML Entities encoding replaces special characters with an ampersand (&), followed by either a hexadecimal number or a reference to the character being escaped, and ending with a semicolon (;).
-This method ensures the safe rendering of special characters in HTML and helps prevent attacks such as XSS.
-The HTML option in Decoder allows any character to be encoded into its HTML escaped format or decode captured HTML entities.
-For instance, to decode a previously discussed quotation mark, input the encoded version and choose Decode as -> HTML:
+  * **HTML**: replaces special characters with an ampersand `&`, followed by either a hexadecimal number or a reference to the character being escaped, and ending with a semicolon `;`.
+     * This method ensures the safe rendering of special characters in HTML and helps prevent attacks such as XSS.
+     * HTML option in Decoder allows any character to be encoded into its HTML escaped format or decode captured HTML entities.
+       * For instance, to decode a previously discussed quotation mark, input the encoded version and choose Decode as -> HTML.
-* Base64: Base64, a commonly used encoding method, converts any data into an ASCII-compatible format.
-The under-the-hood functioning isn't crucial at this stage; however, interested individuals can find the underlying mathematics here.
+  * **Base64**: converts any data into an ASCII-compatible format.
-* ASCII Hex: This option transitions data between ASCII and hexadecimal representations.
-For instance, the word "ASCII" can be converted into the hexadecimal number "4153434949".
-Each character is converted from its numeric ASCII representation into hexadecimal.
+  * **ASCII Hex**: transitions data between ASCII and hexadecimal representations.
+      * For instance, the word `ASCII` can be converted into the hexadecimal number `4153434949`.
+      * Each character is converted from its numeric ASCII representation into hexadecimal.
-* Hex, Octal, and Binary: These encoding methods apply solely to numeric inputs, converting between decimal, hexadecimal, octal (base eight), and binary representations.
+  * **Hex, Octal, and Binary**: apply solely to numeric inputs, converting between decimal, hexadecimal, octal (base eight), and binary representations.
-* Gzip: Gzip compresses data, reducing file and page sizes before browser transmission.
-Faster load times are highly desirable for developers looking to enhance their SEO score and avoid user inconvenience.
-Decoder facilitates the manual encoding and decoding of gzip data, although it often isn't valid ASCII/Unicode.
-For instance:
+  * **Gzip**: compresses data, reducing file and page sizes before browser transmission.
+    * Faster load times are highly desirable for developers looking to enhance their SEO score and avoid user inconvenience.
+    * Decoder facilitates the manual encoding and decoding of gzip data, although it often isn't valid ASCII/Unicode.
-* These methods can be stacked.
-For example, a phrase ("Burp Suite Decoder") could be converted to ASCII Hex and then to octal:
+* Methods can be stacked.
+  * For example, a phrase ('Burp Suite Decoder') could be converted to ASCII Hex and then to octal.
-* In combination, these methods grant us substantial control over the data we are encoding or decoding.
+* In combination, these methods grant substantial control over the data being encoding or decoding.
 * Each encoding/decoding method is colour-coded, enabling swift identification of the applied transformation.

 ### Hex Format